JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 United Kingdom
 ```

-Then just login via SSH:
+Then just login via SSH: *as you are connected to the same Cable Modem, with the Home-private IP*

 ```sh
 ssh reisipi@192.168.0.233